Swayam4717/communication_support/README.md

 3. Parent sends a session from the web app.
 4. Android child receives the native overlay alert.
 5. Child opens the message from the overlay and lands directly on the active question screen when child setup is already complete.
+6. If the child leaves the unanswered active question, Focus-Test can send a reminder overlay using the same data-only native alert path.
-6. Child answers by tapping an option or using Guided Speech Practice.
+7. Child answers by tapping an option or using Guided Speech Practice.
-7. Child manually presses Send Answer.
+8. Child manually presses Send Answer.
-8. Parent receives the response in realtime.
+9. Parent receives the response in realtime.

 # Required Android/OnePlus Settings